Who We Serve

 Studies have shown that counties in rural areas were more heavily impacted during the economic crises of 2008 when most small businesses were forced to close.
 It is no surprise that rural areas suffer more significantly during an economic crisis since most have a high unemployment rate and often low access to capital and other financial services.

-In such instances, rural entrepreneurs and farmworkers lack the ability to fund their new ideas or to further support their existing business.
+In such instances, rural entrepreneurs and farmworkers cannot fund their new ideas or to further support their existing businesses.
 At First Community Capital our loan program was established to improve the economic and environmental climate in rural communities through the development, improvement, and financing of small businesses that create and preserve jobs in rural areas.

 Veteran-Owned Business Loans

-First Community Capital understands and appreciates the sacrifice of the brave men and women that serve and protect our great nation in the armed forces.
+First Community Capital understands and appreciates the sacrifice of the brave men and women who serve and protect our great nation in the armed forces.
 Every military family should be respected for risking their lives to preserve and protect us all.
-At First Community Capital our commitment is to the service of our veterans, and we work to ensure they receive the necessary funding and technical assistance to start-up or support existing business.
+At First Community Capital our commitment is to the service of our veterans, and we work to ensure they receive the necessary funding and technical assistance to start up or support existing businesses.

 Immigrant and Refugee-Owned Business Loans